Lysagxra/EromeDownloader/README.md

 ## Features

 - Extracts album links from user profiles.
-- Downloads media files (images and videos) from Erome albums.
+- Downloads multiple media files (images and videos) concurrently from Erome albums.
 - Supports batch downloading via a list of URLs.
+- Tracks download progress with a progress bar.
+- Automatically creates a directory structure for organized storage.

 ## Dependencies

 - Python 3
 - `requests` - for HTTP requests
 - `BeautifulSoup` (bs4) - for HTML parsing
-- `argparse` - for command-line argument parsing
 - `tldextract` - for extracting domains
 - `rich` - for progress display in terminal